Joe McGinniss: Other works

 In 1995, McGinniss was awarded a $1 million advance as well as a media seat at the O. J. Simpson murder case, expecting to write a book about it.
 But after sitting through the entire protracted trial, McGinniss decided that he couldn't write any book about the case and he returned the entire $1 million advance to his publisher.
 After Simpson was acquitted, McGinniss stated that the trial had been "a farce."

 His next book was the critically acclaimed The Miracle of Castel di Sangro.
 Published in 1999, the book followed the fortunes of an Italian soccer team from a tiny town during one dramatic season in the big leagues.
 The Big Horse was published in 2004.
-In his next book, Never Enough (2007), McGinniss returned to his study of the dark side of the American family with a nonfiction account of the murder of investment banker Robert Kissel by his wife Nancy in Hong Kong, that is called the milkshake murder.
+In his next book, Never Enough (2007), McGinniss returned to his study of the dark side of the American family with a nonfiction account of the murder of investment banker Robert Kissel by his wife Nancy in Hong Kong, called the milkshake murder.